Remote Buddy FAQ

 Select Custom Actions

-Then, click on a table entry and pick Custom Actions…:
+Then, click on a button's entry in the table and select Custom Actions…:

 Configure the Custom Actions